-For a long time, I have focused on how much it would cost the small business owner to have me do it for them.
+On occasion I’m asked whether or not I’ll help someone write a business plan.
+I am often left feeling like I should say yes, and needing to defend my answer of “no”.
+For a long time I have focused on how much it would cost the small business owner to have me do it for them.
 In my opinion, when you are first starting your business, you need to reserve as much cash as possible.
 It will take at least twice the amount of money and time as you think it will take to get started and you will need the cash to keep a roof over your head.
 By the way, STOP spending $5,000 on a website before you even get started!
 Start with a basic stock site and upgrade to a more sophisticated site later when you are making money.
 But I digress…

-I took my usual stance of no, it costs them too much, and then I was asked, under what circumstances would I say yes?
+As I was asked again today “Will you help someone write a business plan?”
+I took my usual stance of no, it costs them too much.
+I was then asked, under what circumstances would I say yes?

 I also believe that until you have actually gone through the process of trying to put your business idea down on paper and explain what your vision is to yourself you will never be able to explain it to someone else.
 Not me, not the bank, not your future employees and certainly not to your potential clients.